prestodb/presto/presto-native-execution/scripts/release-centos-dockerfile/README.md

 ## 2) Using in Kubernetes environment:

-Mount config file inside a container as `/opt/presto/node.properties.template`.
-Replace each variable with you configuration values or leave it as is:
+Mount configuration file inside a pod as `/opt/presto/node.properties.template`.
+Replace each variable with preferred configuration value:

-> _**Notice:** set up same values for JAVA coordinator as for prestoCpp - version, location and environment should be the same or you will get connection errors._
+> _**Notice:** JAVA Presto Server should use same values as Presto-Native-Execution - explicitly version, location and environment should be same in both deployments - otherwise you will get connection errors._

 ```ini
 presto.version=0.273.3